aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L02_Implement_and_manage_storage_for_AVD_ADDS.md

       -DomainAccountType 'ComputerAccount' `
       -OrganizationalUnitDistinguishedName 'OU=WVDInfra,DC=adatum,DC=com'
    ```
+  >**Note**: If you receive an error when running this script block, ensure that you are in the same directory as the CopyToPSPath.ps1 script.
+Depending on how the files were extracted earlier in this lab, they might be in a sub-folder named AzFilesHybrid.
+In the PowerShell context, change directories to the folder using **cd AzFilesHybrid**.

 1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to verify that the AD DS authentication is enabled on the Azure Storage account: